Gaëtan Wittebolle.

 Node.js (for the dev tools)

-Node.js runs the project's tooling (the Next.js dev server, Supabase migrations, etc.).
-It's not required for Claude Code itself, but it's essential as soon as you work on a real project.
+Node.js runs the project's tooling (Next.js dev server, Supabase migrations, etc.).
+Not required for Claude Code itself, but essential as soon as you work on a real project.

 curl -fsSL https://fnm.vercel.app/install | bash && fnm install 22